pgawlowski/Stylish-2/README.md

 - UIImageViewPropertySet
 - UIFontPropertySet

-`propertySetName` - supposed to be the exact name as availabel property we want to set `propertyType` - supposed to be the exact name as availabel type of property we want to modify
+`propertySetName` - supposed to be the exact name as property we want to set `propertyType` - supposed to be the exact type of property we want to modify

 ### Mixing styles
 ```